Ravitha/Combined-Pathology-and-Radiology/Readme.md

 # Classification model:
 The feature vectors from radiology and pathology images are concatenated and are given to the SVM (Support Vector Machine) classification model.
 SVM is a statistical tool which can learn the non-linear boundaries to separate the data points.
 As the data points provide a sparse representation, SVM is preferred.

+:dart: The work has been published as a chapter which provides an detailed explanation of each components in the model pipeline<br/>
+:pin: Cite the work if you use the material in the link<br/>
+>Ravitha Rajalakshmi N., Sangeetha B., Vidhyapriya R., Ramesh N. (2021) Combined Radiology and Pathology Based Classification of Tumor Types.
+In: Kose U., Alzubi J. (eds) Deep Learning for Cancer Diagnosis.
+Studies in Computational Intelligence, vol 908.
+Springer, Singapore. https://doi.org/10.1007/978-981-15-6321-8_6